 <iframe src="https://www.example.com" width="600" height="400" frameborder="0" scrolling="no" name="myiframe"></iframe>

-In this example, the frameborder is set to “0” to remove the border, scrolling is set to “no” to disable scrolling within the iframe, and a name is given to the iframe to allow it to be referred to from other parts of the page.
+In this example, the frame border is set to “0” to remove the border, scrolling is set to “no” to turn off scrolling within the iframe, and a name is given to the iframe to allow it to be referred to from other parts of the page.

-It’s important to note that iframes can also be used for malicious purposes, so it’s important to only use them from trusted sources.
+It’s important to note that iframes can also be used maliciously, so using them only from trusted sources is essential.